jflorian/doubledog-mirrmaid/README.md

 ##### `confname`
 Name to be given to the configuration file, without path details nor suffix.
 The default (recommended) is the value of *namevar*.

+##### `defaults`
+A hash whose keys are default names and whose values are hashes comprising the same parameters you would otherwise pass to [mirrmaid::mirror::default](#mirrmaidmirrordefault-defined-type).
+It's unnecessary for the hash to specify the *mirror* parameter since this defined type passes that along by default.

 ##### `ensure`
 Instance is to be `present` (default) or `absent`.
 Alternatively, a Boolean value may also be used with `true` equivalent to `present` and `false` equivalent to `absent`.